-Fund Balance with Treasury is the aggregate amount of the Commission's funds with Treasury in expenditure and receipt fund accounts.
+Fund Balance with Treasury is an asset of a reporting entity and a liability of the General Fund.
+It is the aggregate amount of the Commission's funds with Treasury in expenditure and receipt fund accounts.
 Appropriated funds recorded in expenditure accounts are available to pay current liabilities and finance authorized purchases.

 The Commission does not maintain bank accounts of its own, has no disbursing authority, and does not maintain cash held outside of Treasury.
-Treasury disburses funds for the agency on demand.
+When the reporting entity seeks to use FBWT to liquidate budgetary obligations, Treasury will finance the disbursements in the same way it finances all other disbursements, which is to borrow from the public if there is a budget deficit (and to use current receipts if there is a budget surplus).
+Funds are disbursed for the agency on demand.